 The Corporate Governance and Nominating Committee considers shareholders' recommendations for nominees for election to the Board.
-Shareholder nominees are evaluated under the same standards as nominees recommended by management or the non-management members of the Board.
+Shareholder nominees are evaluated under the same standards as nominees ultimately recommended by the non-management members of the Board.
 Nominations must be accompanied by the written consent of any such person to serve if nominated and elected, and by biographical material, to permit evaluation of the individual recommended, including appropriate references.